 Yes.
 Cancel your subscription at any time through Stripe’s customer portal.
 No cancellation fees, no long-term contracts.

-Go to Clover WooCommerce → Logs in your WordPress admin.
+Go to Clover → Logs in your WordPress admin.
 You can filter by sync type, status, and search for specific messages.
 Logs include timestamps, entity types, and detailed error messages.

 First, verify your Clover connection by clicking “Test Connection” on the settings page.
 Check that your license is active (green checkmark).
 Review the logs for error messages.
 Make sure your WordPress cron is running (or set up a server-level cron).